nothinglabs/openmelt2/readme.md

 ## 1 vs. 2 Wheels
 Open Melt generates signals for 2 motors independent of how many are connected.
-There are no configuration changes needed.
 Motor 2 is powered for the same portion of each rotation as motor 1 (trailing 180 degrees out of phase).

 <div align="center">
 <table class="center"><tr><td>